vicanso/diving-rs/README.md

 Exploring each layer in a docker image, it's fast and simple.
 There are two modes: terminal(default) and web.
 It does not depend on anything, including docker client.
+It supports multiple platforms: linux, windows and macos, you can get it from [release page](https://github.com/vicanso/diving-rs/releases).

 ## config